bexxmodd/titanic_challenge/README.md

-# titanic challenge
+# Would You Have Survived The Titanic Crash?
+The Predictive Analysis
-Kaggle challenge for predicting if the passenger survived the crash or not
+Kaggle challenge for predicting if the passenger survived the titanic crash or not